-In 1931 Aukusti Ripatti died accidentally.
-Uurto, a widow, was left alone to take care of her son, Aku-Kimmo (see below).
-She joined the radical Hiilet (Coals) organization, which was established by the journalist Jarno Pennanen.
-Its other founding members included Katri Vala, Armas Heikel, E.F.
+In 1931, Aukusti Ripatti died accidentally – his eye sight was poor and he was killed by tram in the midddle of the day.
+Uurto was unable to raise her son, Aku-Kimmo, and left him in the care of her relatives.
+A friend of the journalist Jarno Pennanen, she joined the radical Hiilet (Coals) organization, which he had established with Katri Vala, Armas Heikel, E.F.
 Rautela and Keijo Eronen.
 In the newspaper Ajan Sana, a mouthpiece of the right-wing peasant movement Lapuan liike, the organization was labelled as communist.
 Hiilet was suppressed by a court order.
 Although Uurto was not active in politics, she wrote for the Marxist literature magazine Kirjallisuuslehti and opposed actively in 1934-35 death penalty.
-In 1936 Uurto became a member of the literary group Kiila, which was founded by such young leftist writers as Arvo Turtiainen and Elvi Sinervo.
+In 1936.
+Uurto became a member of the literary group Kiila, which was founded by such young leftist writers as Arvo Turtiainen and Elvi Sinervo.
 The poet Katri Vala, a member of the radical literary group Tulenkantajat (The Flame Bearers), was Uurto's neighbor for a short time.

 Uurto wrote her her next novel, Kypsyminen (The Ripening), an examination of the crisis of bourgeois values, for five years.
 It came out in 1935 and gained critical success – the book was also translated into Swedish.
 Mrs. Pallas has no identity outside her relationships with her family.
 Her carefully built world around her home and her family is destroyed when the marriage ends.
 Mrs. Pallas's stepson Lauri falls in love with Maria, an extremely sensitive woman.
 Maria cannot reject Mr. Attila, her "benefactor" and later husband.
 The submissive Maria becomes a victim of her own Christian self-sacrificing character.
 Rakkaus ja pelko (1936) depicted the lower middle-class people.
 The central characters, Niilo and Kaarina, Mrs. Pallas's stepdaughter, do not find balance in their relationship and on Niilo's demand, Kaarina decides to abort her pregnancy.
 Timanttilakien alla (1938) reflected Uurto's changed political views and separation from her earlier radical activities.
 The protagonist is Peter, Nord, who has joined a group of young writers.
 He falls in love with Asta, the daughter of an executed Red Guard officer.
 Asta's husband is imprisoned.
 She leaves Nord and commits suicide with her new lover.
 Nord travels abroad to end his life.
 Katri Vala praised the work in the leftist magazine Tulenkantajat, saying that the thin book contained more thoughts than many overwhelmingly heavier ones in appearance.